Your Basket

 Wax

 Wax is the most important of all materials for candle making.
+There are different types of candle waxes available that all have their own benefits and features, allowing you to find the perfect wax for your candle making needs.
 Learn how to make the right choice of wax when it comes to your candles.

 Most candlemakers tend to use: